How To Test Your OBD

 - Code definition can be displayed in English, French and Spanish.

 - Can be Flash updated with a standard Windows® PC.

 - Features memory/battery backup for off-car review and analysis

 Connecting the OBD2 Code Reader is as simple as locating the DLC connector.
 The DLC connector is usually found under the driver side (left side) of the dash.
-The cable attaches only one.
+The cable attaches only one way.

 - Before you start testing, take a good look at the LCD display.
-The illustration above explains what the various icons mean and how the DTC (Diagnostic Trouble Code) will be displayed.
-The unit is self-powered by three-AAA batteries and will let you know when they are running low.
-When connected/receiving power from the vehicle, the CAR Icon will display.
+The unit is self-powered by three AAA batteries and will let you know when they are running low.
+When connected/receiving power from the vehicle, the CAR icon will display.

 - Once you know what the problem is, you have to determine what's causing it.
 In this case the intake manifold gasket was faulty.
 Once the repairs have been made, it is time to clear the DTC and check the system to verify the repair.

 - Press the ERASE button on the code reader.
 A message will display on the screen; "SURE" for confirmation.

 - If you wish to clear the DTC, press and hold down the ERASE button again until "DONE" appears on the screen.

 - If you did not wish to clear the codes and hit ERASE by mistake, at the screen message "SURE," simply press the link button to return without erasing any DTCs.